symfony/symfony-docs/book/installation.rst

 sample code inside the ``src/`` directory.

-Symfony2 comes with a visual server configuration tester to help make sure your Web server and PHP are configured to use Symfony.
+Symfony2 comes with a visual server configuration tester to help make sure your Web server and PHP are configured to use Symfony2.
 Use the following URL to check your configuration:

 .. code-block:: text